ngrandrei/devops-bootcamp/Module_10-Kubernetes/README.md

 kubectl delete -f nginx-deployment.yaml
 #Metrics
 kubectl top The kubectl top command returns current CPU and memory usage for a cluster’s pods or nodes, or for a particular pod or node if specified.

+## Persisting data in Kubernetes using volumes

+- Persistent volume - provisioned by admin or dynamically using Storage class\
+                    - not namespaced\
+                    - local volume types violate the 2 principals of data persistency: - being tied to 1 specific node and not surviving in case of cluster crash
+- Persistent volume claim - a request for storage by a user
+- Storage class - provisions PV dynamically only when PVC claims it (kinda on demand storage)\
+                - pod claims storage via PVC which requests storge from Storage class which creates a PV that meets the needs of the claim

 ## Project 1